 How to Stuff Eggplant

-- To bake stuffed eggplant, place filled eggplant halves in a baking dish and bake at 350°F for 25 to 35 minutes or until heated through and eggplant shells are just tender.
+- To bake stuffed eggplant, place filled eggplant halves in a baking dish and bake at 350°F 25 to 35 minutes or until heated through and eggplant shells are just tender.

 - To grill stuffed eggplant, place eggplant halves in a foil pack and grill, covered, 20 to 25 minutes, or until tender.

-How to Grill Eggplant
+How to Grill EggplantGet the Eggplant Panzanella Recipe

 - Place eggplant on a piece of heavy foil or directly on the grill rack.

-- For a charcoal grill, place the eggplant on rack directly over medium coals.
+For a charcoal grill: Place the eggplant on rack directly over medium coals.
 Grill, uncovered, about 8 minutes or until crisp-tender, turning occasionally.

-- For a gas grill, preheat the grill.
+For a gas grill: Preheat the grill.
 Reduce heat to medium.
 Place the eggplant on the grill rack directly over heat.
 Cover and grill about 8 minutes or until crisp-tender, turning occasionally.

-How to Saute Eggplant
+How to Sauté Eggplant